-The iso-neutral diffusion operator on momentum is the same as the one used on tracers but applied to each component of the velocity separately (see (6.26) in section 6.6.2).
-The slopes between the surface along which the diffusion operator acts and the surface of computation (z- or s-surfaces) are defined at T-, f-, and uw- points for the u-component, and T-, f- and vw- points for the v-component.
-They are computed from the slopes used for tracer diffusion, i.e. (9.2) and (9.3):
+The iso-neutral diffusion operator on momentum is the same as the one used on tracers but applied to each component of the velocity separately (see (??) in section ??).
+The slopes between the surface along which the diffusion operator acts and the surface of computation (z- or s-surfaces) are defined at T-, f-, and uw- points for the v-component, and T-, f- and vw- points for the v-component.
+They are computed from the slopes used for tracer diffusion, i.e. (??) and (??):